TACOS: Task Agnostic COordinator of a multi-drone System: Ablation study

-To evaluate the performance of TACOS, we conducted experiments in a simulated urban environment containing six houses, three trees, and eight cars.
-The experiment is structured into three successive tasks designed to test basic capabilities of the framework. \begin{itemize} \item Task 0: all UAVs are instructed to take off. \item Task 1: the swarm is divided into two groups.
-The first group is commanded to move around a designated area.
-Once the maneuver is complete, the second group proceeds to its assigned target location. \item Task 2: the swarm is tasked with inspecting all eight cars in the environment. \end{itemize}
+The mission is structured into two successive tasks designed to test basic capabilities of the framework. \begin{itemize} \item Task 0: all UAVs are instructed to take off. \item Task 1: the pilot requests to find a suspect hiding in a car.
+Before the mission is completed, a drone failure is simulated to evaluate TACOS response to dynamic events. \end{itemize}

-For each ablation configuration, we evaluated performance with increasing swarm sizes: 4, 8, and 12 drones.
-For each setting, we performed 50 simulation runs.
+For each ablation configuration, we evaluated performance with increasing swarm sizes: 6, 12, and 20 drones.
+For each setting, we performed 50 simulation runs using the open-source \texttt{gpt-oss} model for both the Coordinator and the Supervisor.
 The results are summarized in Figure~\ref{fig:Tacos_evaluation}, reporting both the success rate and the average number of steps L, computed over successful trials only.
 The results for Task 0, \textit{i.e.}, the takeoff task, are not included in Figure~\ref{fig:Tacos_evaluation}, as all configurations successfully completed the task in a single iteration with a 100\% success rate.